aspiride/Spotify-Group-21/Conclusions.md

 For the reader's convenience, we generated some predictions for a subset of the playlists in the dataset and aggregated the links to the songs in the tables below.

 ## Results and Discussion

+### Guidelines

+The results are formatted with first the `get_results` output of the content-based model, which includes a random sample of songs in the target playlist, the top 5 predictions, and the 5 worst performing songs on the playlist at self-prediction (can be thought of as the worst fits that are in the playlist).
+It also includes data and plots for relevant accuracy scores and probabilities.

+Below the results output for each entry is a table of fifteen album covers.
+Each album cover is a clickable link to a Spotify excerpt of music that plays the desired song.
+The top row is the random sample, the middle row is the top predictions, and the bottom row is the worst songs in the target playlist.
+Feel free to play around and listen to the music to see how well the model performs!

 ### Rap Music

 The content-based model performed really well on rap music.
 This is probably because rap music is fairly distinct as a genre: high speechiness yet fairly high danceability as well.